diegomichel/diegomichel.github.io_source/content/document/cv_english.md

         <li>Automation of deployment.</li>
         <li>Multi Dimensional charts for data visualization.</li>
         <li>Improvement on searches and menu usability.</li>
-        <li>Migration to current version of rails, improvements on syntax and performance.</li>
+        <li>Migration to the current version of rails, improvements on syntax and performance.</li>
       </ul>
     </div>
   </div>